 Who is Praying?

 I am part of the prayer movement and a common teaching in the prayer movement is that intercessory prayer is engaging or partnering with Jesus in His prayer ministry as the High Priest who ‘always lives to make intercession.’
 While I firmly believe in that last phrase, I also firmly believe we generally misunderstand and misapply it.
-Frankly, if I believed Jesus was praying for what is happening to and through the church in the world it would lead me question how effective His prayers are.
+Frankly, if I believed Jesus was praying for what is happening to and through the church in the world it would lead me to question how effective His prayers are.
 Thankfully, I don’t believe there is any lack on His end.

 Let us look at the phrase ‘make/makes intercession.’
 We find it in four places in the New Testament.
 Once in Hebrews and three times in Romans 8.